abdullin/seq/Readme.md

 ```

-If verified against the original expectation, `result.Diffs` would contain these error messages:
+If verified against the original expectation, `result.Issues` would contain these error messages:

 ```
 Expected rating.len to be '3' but got nothing